 The price of workers’ compensation insurance in Washington could drop significantly in 2019.

-The Washington Department of Labor & Industries in late September proposed a 5 percent decrease in the average premium employers pay for the coverage.
+The Washington Department of Labor & Industries this week proposed a 5 percent decrease in the average premium employers pay for the coverage.

 If approved, the rate decrease from L&I would be the largest drop since 2007.
 The lower rate would mean employers would pay an average of about $58 less a year per employee for workers’ comp coverage.
 Employees would pay about $6 less a year for their share of the cost.